openstack/nova/api-guide/source/server_concepts.rst

 During the action the server is online and accessible, but only a limited set of management actions are available to the user.

-The following are two common patterns for employing migrations in a cloud:
+The following are common patterns for employing migrations in a cloud:

 -  **Host maintenance**